algosup/2023-2024-project-3-virtual-processor-team-3/Documents/Management/Project Charter/Project charter.md

 We will draw inspiration from the architecture of the RISC-V 32-bit CPU architecture.
 Our Assembly language will be minimalistic, making each instruction as understandable and as clear as possible for the user.
 We will lessen the abstraction of multiple instructions, everything that demands too much knowledge or experience will be made easier to understand.
-Processor name: ALGORisk
+Processor name: ALGORISK
-Assembly name: ALGORisk assembly
+Assembly name: ALGORISK assembly

 ## Project Scope